fhildeb/lukso-node-guide/6-blockchain-clients/12-automation.md

 [DATE] [TIME] [USER] systemd[1]: Finished LUKSO Validator Node.
 ```

-You can still check the status of the node, however, you always have to use the superuser permission to do so:
+You can still check the status of the node, however, you always have to use the superuser permission to do so.

+#### Permission Disclaimer

+As we are having a separate user to run the service, we now need to execute all `lukso` commands using super user permission.
+If you are not using super user permission, `lukso status` will show all processes as stopped even if they are running!
+The same goes for `lukso logs`, as it will show that there are no logs found, even if the process is generating them in the background.

 Navigate into your home directory